Decoupling Vector Data and Index Storage for Space Efficiency: Background

-Updates are also costly and incur significant I/O bandwidth, as each vector update modifies not only vector data but also all relevant auxiliary index metadata.
-For example, for a graph-based auxiliary index, updating a vector often also revises the adjacency lists of all its neighbors.
-Even with buffered updates \cite{singh21}, the auxiliary index still needs to be periodically rewritten to disk to incorporate accumulated changes.
+Updates are also costly: each vector update modifies not only vector data but also all relevant auxiliary index metadata.
+For example, for a graph-based index, updating a vector also revises the adjacency lists of all its neighbors.
+Even with buffered updates \cite{singh21}, the auxiliary index still needs to be periodically rewritten to disk in full to incorporate accumulated changes, consuming substantial write bandwidth.